Redocly/redocly-cli/docs/commands/push.md

 ## Authentication

 To authenticate to the API registry, you can use the `REDOCLY_AUTHORIZATION` environment variable.
-It can be set to either your [personal API key](../../workflows/personal-api-keys.md) or to an organization-wide API key (configurable by organization owners in **Redocly Workflows > Org settings > API keys**).
+It can be set to either your [personal API key](../../workflows/personal-api-keys.md) or to an organization-wide API key (configurable by organization owners in **Redocly Workflows > Settings > API keys**).

 Treat the API keys as secrets and work with them accordingly.
 Consult the documentation for your CI system to learn more about handling secrets: